-- 1. The next Star Party is Saturday, March 9th beginning at dusk. - 2.
-Telescope training for new members (and those wishing to get a review) will be held on Saturday, February 17th, beginning at 5:00 PM.
+- 1. The next Star Party is Saturday, June 8th beginning at dusk. - 2.
+Telescope training for new members (and those wishing to get a review) will be held on Saturday, June 15th, beginning at 6:30 PM.
 This training is required for all new members who wish to use the facilities at GHRO.
 The training will take place even if it is cloudy, it will be canceled only if it is actively raining or snowing.
 If it's clear, you can practice your newfound skills immediately after the training.
 To sign up please contact Rick Bassham. - 3.
-We have a Scout Troop scheduled to visit GHRO on Saturday, March 16th for an overnight stay.
-Anyone interested in volunteering to run telescopes for the evening, please reach out to me. - When observing at GHRO please ensure you minimize the amount of light you produce.
+Friday, May 10th we had the wonderful opportunity to view the aurora at GHRO.
+For more than an hour, the skies lit up with beautiful hues of red and green.
+On the 11th, many more people came to visit GHRO hoping for a repeat, but while we did not get another repeat performance of the aurora, we did have some wonderful stargazing and new member training before the clouds rolled in. - 4.
+When observing at GHRO please ensure you minimize the amount of light you produce.
 Especially for imagers, please take care to hide lights from your equipment and computers.
 Plastic bins are available for use to put your laptop in. - 5.
 Please follow the posted startup and shutdown procedures for any club owned scopes.
 This helps other members when they go to use our equipment. - 6.
 Don't forget that the current sky conditions and weather and the Clear Sky Clock is found at the bottom of our homepage... https://charlotteastronomers.org/ - 7.
-The new telescope storage building near the all members pad is available for rent.
-The fee is \$10/month for a 3'x3' spot inside, with a 6 month minimum commitment.
-There are nine spots available.
-Users are encouraged to have their contents insured, as CAAC will not be insuring the contents of the building.
-Please see Rick Bassham if you have any questions. - 8.
 A new state of the art imaging observatory has been constructed and contains a Planewave 12.5" CDK telescope on a Planewave L-350 mount.
 This roll-off-roof facility is available for all members of the club who get training, and it is operated from inside the Outreach Center.
 The telescope now has first light.
 Please contact Rick Bassham at ghro@charlotteastronomers.org to learn how to use it.
 As a primer, if you are new to astrophotography, check out the NINA tutorial by Everyday Astro on YouTube.
-A special thank you to Dr. Jim Hermann for his generous donations. - 9.
+A special thank you to Dr. Jim Hermann for his generous donations. - 8.
 Anyone interested in the "Sponsor a Telescope" program, please reach out.
 My vision on this is to pair up CAAC members who want to learn more about a particular club owned telescope and/or help pass on the knowledge and history of our club scopes.
 There would be no monetary commitment involved, only some time.
-Ideally we would have two members sponsor each telescope.
+Ideally, we would have two members sponsor each telescope.
 Sponsors would be responsible for checking their telescope once a quarter and working with the observatory director to address any required maintenance or repairs needed.
 You would also be expected to attend a new-member training event once a quarter to help pass on your knowledge of the history and operation of the scope.
 As our club grows, maintenance and knowledge transfers become much more difficult to be done by just one person.
-If you are interested, please reach out to Rick Bassham (ghro@charlotteastronomers.org). - 10.
+If you are interested, please reach out to Rick Bassham (ghro@charlotteastronomers.org). - 9.
 Anyone interested in helping out with grounds maintenance, please contact Rick Bassham.
 It currently takes about 5 hours for one person to mow and trim the full grounds, and any help would be appreciated.
 Special thanks to Dale Poole for doing a lot of mowing at GHRO.